SimPro: A Simple Probabilistic Framework Towards Realistic Long-Tailed Semi-Supervised Learning: Method

-\end{shrinkeq} which simplifies to the supervised scenario in \cref{eq:BC} by treating $P(y|x_j;\bm{\theta}',\bm{\pi}')$ as soft labels.
+which simplifies to the supervised scenario in \cref{eq:BC} by treating $P(y|x_j;\bm{\theta}',\bm{\pi}')$ as soft labels.
 Maximizing \cref{eq:theta} corresponds to minimizing the cross-entropy loss.
 Here, $\phi_{y'}$ is interpreted as the estimated overall frequency of class $y'$.
 The optimization of model parameters $\bm{\theta}$ using the overall frequency vector $\bm{\phi}$ is crucial for learning a Bayes classifier.

-\begin{proposition}[Bayes Classifier] In conjunction with the high-confidence filtering (\cref{eq:FixMatch}), the optimal $\bm{\hat\phi}$ for learning a Bayes classifier is mathematically derived as: \begin{shrinkeq}{-1ex}
+\begin{proposition}[Bayes Classifier] In conjunction with the high-confidence filtering (\cref{eq:FixMatch}), the optimal $\bm{\hat\phi}$ for learning a Bayes classifier is mathematically derived as:

-\end{shrinkeq} Subsequently, with the model parameter $\bm{\theta}$ which is optimized using the $\bm{\hat\phi}$, the corresponding Bayes classifier for unlabeled or test dataset with estimated or uniform class distribution is defined by the equation: \begin{shrinkeq}{-1ex}
+Subsequently, with the model parameter $\bm{\theta}$ which is optimized using the $\bm{\hat\phi}$, the corresponding Bayes classifier for unlabeled or test dataset with estimated or uniform class distribution is defined by the equation:

-\end{shrinkeq} \end{proposition} Building upon \cref{prop:phi}, it is crucial to acknowledge that the parameter vector $\bm{\phi}$ is vital for learning Bayes classifiers.
+\end{proposition} Building upon \cref{prop:phi}, it is crucial to acknowledge that the parameter vector $\bm{\phi}$ is vital for learning Bayes classifiers.
 Consequently, to delve deeper into the theoretical foundations, we evaluate the impact of $\bm{\phi}$ on the model’s performance.
 In line with the principles of online decision theory, we establish a regret bound for the decision error rate on the test set, denoted as $P(e;\bm\phi)$.
 Our analysis is simplified by concentrating on a binary classification scenario, where the labels $y$ belong to $\{-1, +1\}$.

 \begin{proposition}[Regret Bound] Let $\bm{\phi}^*$ denote the vector $\bm{\phi}$ obtained in \cref{eq:phi} when pseudo-labels are replaced by ground-truth labels.
-For the decision error rate $P(e;\bm\phi)$ on the test set, the regret bound is expressed as: \begin{shrinkeq}{-1ex}
+For the decision error rate $P(e;\bm\phi)$ on the test set, the regret bound is expressed as:

-\end{shrinkeq} where $|\hat\phi - \phi^*| = |\hat\phi_{+1} - \phi^*_{+1}| = |\hat\phi_{-1} - \phi^*_{-1}|$. \end{proposition} \cref{prop:regret}~illustrates that the regret bound is primarily governed by the first-order term of the estimation deviation.
-Additionally, it is inversely proportional to the ground truth $\bm{\phi}^*$, highlighting the learning challenges associated with imbalanced training data from a regret bound perspective.
+where $|\hat\phi - \phi^*| = |\hat\phi_{+1} - \phi^*_{+1}| = |\hat\phi_{-1} - \phi^*_{-1}|$. \end{proposition} \cref{prop:regret}~illustrates that the regret bound is primarily governed by the first-order term of the estimation deviation.
+Additionally, it is inversely proportional to the ground truth $\bm{\phi}^*$, highlighting the learning challenges associated with imbalanced training data from a regret-bound perspective.